sabov/jedi/README.md

 make
 ```

-# QTCreator
+### QTCreator

 [Download link](https://qt-project.org/downloads/)

 ### Development flow

-Each team member should work in separate brunch and merge into master after development.
+Each team member should work in separate brunch and merge code into master.
 To describe your work and code review, you can use pull requests ([Guide](https://guides.github.com/introduction/flow/index.html)).